Engineering Science and Mechanics

-- An ability to identify, formulate, and solve complex engineering problems by applying fundamental principles of engineering, science, mechanics, and mathematics.
+- an ability to identify, formulate, and solve engineering problems involving mechanics of materials, fluid mechanics, and/or dynamics

-- An ability to communicate effectively orally, graphically, and in writing with a range of audiences.
+- an ability to communicate effectively orally, graphically, and in writing

-- An ability to recognize the importance of safety in all phases of engineering design and practice.
+- a recognition of the importance of safety in phases of engineering design and practice

 The Cooperative Education Program is available to qualified candidates at undergraduate and graduate levels.